Indiana vs. Ohio State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Indiana vs. Ohio State Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 6

-Saturday's game features the Ohio State Buckeyes (12-2, 2-1 Big Ten) and the Indiana Hoosiers (10-4, 2-1 Big Ten) clashing at Assembly Hall (on January 6) at 8:00 PM.
-This matchup, according to our computer prediction, will result in a 76-71 victory for Ohio State, who is slightly favored based on our model.
+Saturday's contest features the Ohio State Buckeyes (12-2, 2-1 Big Ten) and the Indiana Hoosiers (10-4, 2-1 Big Ten) clashing at Assembly Hall (on January 6) at 8:00 PM.
+This matchup, according to our computer prediction, will result in a 76-71 win for Ohio State, who is a small favorite based on our model.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!